icemang/sabnzbd-upgrade/README.md

 This script supposes :

-* you are comfortable adjusting some varialbes at the top of the script once downloaded.
+* you are comfortable adjusting some variables at the top of the script once downloaded.
 * you have SABnzdb+ running and installed in a directory that you know and will add to the script.
 * you have SABnzdb+ running with its own config directory that you know and will add to the script.
 (This helps retain history, etc.)
 * you would like the option to archive old versions and choose a directory for archives that you can add to the script.